 MetLife to Originate $500 Million in Social and Environmental Impact Investments By 2030

-In its annual Sustainability+Report, released today, MetLife highlights its commitment to originating $500 million in new impact investments by 2030.
+In its newly released annual Sustainability+Report, MetLife highlights its commitment to originating $500 million in new impact investments by 2030.
 In addition to allocating 25% of this commitment to addressing climate change, MetLife will focus on promoting the financial health of underserved people, which includes advancing racial and gender equity in low-income and ethnically diverse communities.

 “As a global insurer and purpose-driven company, we strive to create a more confident and sustainable future for all of our stakeholders,” said MetLife President and CEO Michel Khalaf.
 “Building on our 153-year legacy of creating financial security, we are strengthening our commitments to the environment and climate, equity and inclusivity, health and well-being, and economic growth for disadvantaged communities.”